Tenant Damage versus Normal Wear and Tear

 Consumers, inspectors, and professionals advising their clients should note that these life expectancies have been determined through research and testing based on regular recommended maintenance and conditions of normal wear and tear, and not extreme weather or other conditions, neglect, over-use or abuse.
 Therefore, they should be used as guidelines only, and not relied upon as guarantees or warranties.

-Ultimately, Landlords and Nevada Property Managers are governed by NRS 118.242A:
+Ultimately, Landlords and Nevada Property Managers are governed by NRS 118.242A when determining Tenant Damage versus normal wear and tear:

 NRS 118A.242 Security deposit: Limitation on amount or value; surety bond in lieu of security deposit; duties and liability of landlord; damages; disputing itemized accounting of security deposit; prohibited provisions.